 If your legs are resting quietly, warm and comfortable, then while yin and yang are balanced, yang is slightly less active.

-If that explanation seems bizarre – or a bit difficult to comprehend at first exposure – think of it as a restless child’s father taking the child for a walk, so occupying the child’s mind and relieving its tensions, at the same time as forcing oxygen (from the exercise) into the child’s lungs, and so improving its blood, helping the child to relax.
+If that explanation seems bizarre – or a bit difficult to comprehend on first exposure – think of it as a restless child’s parents taking it for a walk, so occupying the child’s mind and relieving its tensions, at the same time as forcing oxygen (from the exercise) into the child’s lungs, and so improving its blood, helping the child to relax.

 Once the child is relaxed it may go to sleep more easily.

-Overall, restless legs occurs mainly from Yin or Blood deficiency of one kind or another.
+Overall, restless legs occurs mainly from Yin Deficiency or Blood deficiency of one kind or another.

 This lack of Yin-type energy means that Yang energy is un-restrained and because the channels (meridians) affected are those to do with Blood and the manufacture of Blood, eg the Stomach channel, it is often the Yang channels in the legs that give restless legs.